rombeya/COMP0213_Group22_GraspPlanning/README.md

 The first cell contains all the definitions whilst the second cell runs the full pipleine.
 The output should show all grasps, training and testing phase results, and the final results.

+Also, download the urdfs and keep within the same directory

 ## Configuration

 ### Gripper-Object Combinations